naserp/naserp.github.io/_posts/2024-01-02-ReadingList.md

   - SafeGaurd
 ---

-My AI Safety Reading List: Recent Papers and Blog Posts

-As AI keep evolving, making sure it’s safe and ethical is getting more important.
+My AI Safety Reading List: Recent Papers and Blog Posts: As AI keep evolving, making sure it’s safe and ethical is getting more important.
 I've been reading some interesting papers and blog posts that look into different aspects of AI safety, from protecting human-AI chats to reducing risks in large language models (LLMs).
 Here's a quick look at what I've been digging into:

 * **Llama Guard: LLM-based Input-Output Safeguard for Human-AI Conversations** This paper from Meta AI talks about Llama Guard, a tool to protect human-AI conversations by filtering what goes in and comes out of large language models.
 The idea is to stop unintended harmful outputs during AI interactions, making these models safer to use.